IGen: Scalable Data Generation for Robot Learning from Open-World Images: Experiment

 \textbf{Qualitative Experiments.} As shown in Fig.~\ref{fig:fig_3}, we evaluate on unlabeled, open-world images without any task annotations or demonstrations.
 Each image is associated with a scene-specific instruction, which serves as a high-level command for IGen and as the language prompt for Cosmos-Predict2 and TesserAct.
 The results demonstrate that IGen can generate complete and coherent robotic behaviors that accurately follow the given task instructions, producing physically consistent motions and visual observations that align with real-world physics.
 In contrast, the baseline methods exhibit temporal discontinuities, geometric distortions, and inaccurate motion execution, failing to produce instruction-aligned behaviors.

 \textbf{Quantitative Experiments.}~To comprehensively evaluate the quality of robotic behaviors generated by IGen, we conduct experiments on the DreamGen Bench~\cite{jang2025dreamgen}.
 Two criteria---\textit{Instruction Following} and \textit{Physics Alignment}---are used to assess the quality of the generated robot-manipulation videos.
 We employ GPT-4o~\cite{achiam2023gpt}, Qwen-3-VL-Plus~\cite{bai2025qwen2}, and GLM-4.5V~\cite{zeng2025glm} as evaluation models, ensuring fair and consistent comparison under identical video resolution and frame-rate settings.
 As shown in Fig.~\ref{fig:fig_4}, IGen outperforms all compared models in both \textit{Instruction Following} and \textit{Physics Alignment}.
-As shown in the results, IGen produces nearly \textbf{twice} as many \textit{Instruction Following} successes as the baseline when evaluated by Qwen-3-VL-Plus.
-Furthermore, under the \textit{Physics Alignment} metric, GLM-4.5V judges \textbf{100\%} of IGen-generated videos to exhibit physically consistent dynamics.
+As shown in the results, IGen produces \textbf{nearly twice} as many \textit{Instruction Following} successes as the baseline when evaluated by Qwen-3-VL-Plus.
 These results indicate that IGen provides high-quality visual observations and physically accurate action sequences, which can effectively support robot learning in real-world environments.

 \textbf{Computational Efficiency.}~For large-scale model training, generating data at scale requires high computational efficiency.
 In this section, we evaluate IGen’s computational efficiency, focusing on the runtime performance and resource consumption.
 For open-world image inputs, we use IGen to generate 1,000 randomized samples per image and report the average per-sample generation time and GPU memory utilization.
 For comparison, we compute the average per-sample video generation time and GPU memory utilization for Cosmos-Predict2 and TesserAct.
 As illustrated in Fig.~\ref{fig:fig_5}, IGen demonstrates higher efficiency in data generation, requiring only 8.3 GB of GPU memory and approximately 18.6 seconds per sample.
 Under the same GPU memory conditions, IGen achieves data generation with approximately \textbf{30$\times$} and \textbf{200$\times$} higher efficiency than TesserAct and Cosmos-Predict2, respectively.
 These results highlight that IGen is significantly more computationally efficient and scalable for large-scale robotic data synthesis.